gimlet-io/gimlet-documentation/src/pages/blog/the-ultimate-gitops-repository-structuring-guide.md

         └── component..n
 ```

-#### Pros
+#### Pros of using monorepos

 * Easy collaboration and versioning across all the components.
 * A single source of truth for all changes.
-* good for small projects and trials.
+* Good for small projects and trials.

-#### Cons
+#### Cons of using monorepos
 * Can become difficult to manage as it grow.
 * Can be challenging to separate concerns.
-* If you have the access to the repo you have acces to everything.
+* Source Code Managers like Github and Gitlab don't provide fine-grained access control options inside repositories.
+If you have access to the repository, you have access to everything.
+A `CODEOWNERS` file may help in restricting write access, but read access can't be limited.

-### Repo per environment
+### Repository per environment

-With the repo per environment approach, the folder structure becomes shallower than in monorepos.
+With the repo per environment approach, each environment gets a dedicated git repository.
+The folder structure becomes shallower than in monorepos:

 ```
 ├── apps